jcurl/RJCP.DLL.CodeQuality/README.md

 method with one of these two attributes.
 Every test case executed by NUnit must have one of these attributes.
-The assembly to which this attribute belongs tells `NUnitExtensions` which version of NUnit the user is using, and can then get the class from the `TestContext.CurrentContext` propery.
+The assembly to which this attribute belongs tells `NUnitExtensions` which version of NUnit the user is using, and can then get the class from the `TestContext.CurrentContext` property.

 This necessarily means, that deployment using the `Deploy` class should be done from any code that is not directly called from the NUnit test runner.